 The experience was a whirlwind of networking, listening, and discussions while eating, drinking, and keeping my suit and shoes clean despite the winter rain.

 Why would the White House host many bloggers when there are dictators, wars, and the threat of ISIS to manage?
+It's a fair question, and having taken the time to attend, I can say it's because they are thinking long-term.

-But before we get into the Summit itself, which was filled with high-level officials and famous travel personalities, I want to rewind so that I can take you through the entire experience.
+However, before we delve into the Summit itself, which high-level officials and renowned travel personalities attended, I would like to rewind so that I can take you through the entire experience.
+After all, it's not every day one gets invited to a summit at the White House.

 Table of Contents